TihanPelser/Gaussian-Process-Regression/README.md

 # Gaussian Process Regression

-The following is a brief overview of Gaussian process regression, the [GPR_Theory](GPR_Theory.ipynb) notebook contains a step by step implementation of GP regression following Algorithm 2.1 on p19 of [Gaussian Processes for Machine Learning](https://gaussianprocess.org/gpml/).
-The [GPR](GPR.ipynb) notebook contains roughly the same information, but uses the custom [gpr](gpr/gpr.py) module which contains all the functions and methods required for perform Gaussian process regression, and takes inspiration from the [Scikit-learn implementation](https://scikit-learn.org/stable/modules/generated/sklearn.gaussian_process.GaussianProcessRegressor.html) of GPR.
+The following is a brief overview of Gaussian process regression, the [GPR_Theory](GPR_Theory.ipynb) notebook contains a step-by-step implementation of GP regression following Algorithm 2.1 on p19 of [Gaussian Processes for Machine Learning](https://gaussianprocess.org/gpml/).
+The [GPR](GPR.ipynb) notebook contains roughly the same information but uses the custom [gpr](gpr/gpr.py) module, which contains all the functions and methods required for performing Gaussian process regression and takes inspiration from the [Scikit-learn implementation](https://scikit-learn.org/stable/modules/generated/sklearn.gaussian_process.GaussianProcessRegressor.html) of GPR.

 ---